 The E.J.
 Pratt Lecture

-The Pratt Lecture is the oldest public lecture at Memorial University.
-Past lecturers include Dionne Brand, Northrop Frye, Terry Eagleton, Ursula LeGuin, Alberto Manguel, and Anne Carson.
+Dedicated to fostering the public appreciation of the literary arts, the Pratt Lecture is the oldest public lecture at Memorial University.
+Past lecturers include George Elliott Clarke, Dionne Brand, Northrop Frye, Terry Eagleton, Ursula LeGuin, Alberto Manguel, and Anne Carson.

 The annual Pratt Lectures are published in pamphlet form and are available from the Department office.